t-eckert/syncshot/README.md

 - `--period [int]`: A positive integer representing the number of seconds between sync attempts.
 - `--debug`: Turns on debug logging.

+By default the period is 10 seconds and debug logging is turned off.